matthewwithanm/jquery-icbiacontrol/README.markdown

 ```

 The select box will be hidden and resized so that its dimensions match those of
 "icbiaselect-widget".
 Use CSS to style the elements however you want.
+When the
+select box has focus, a class of "focus" will be added to the container (the
+element with the "icbiaselect" class).

 Options